EOFY

 • someone with a much stronger equity position (eg. family-assisted FHB)

-• One possibility is that we would need to compete harder for another rental property in the same area, potentially paying higher rents.
+– competing harder for another rental in the same area, paying higher rents; or

-Many households would likely go through a similar process.
-Housing demand does not really disappear, but it moves:
+Many households would likely go through similar adjustments.

 From my perspective as a renter, affordability wouldn’t necessarily improve just because there are fewer investors.
 In fact, the pressure could become even greater, through higher rents, longer commutes, or compromises on lifestyle and convenience.